 There's a level of attention to detail and pride in craftsmanship that machine built framesets will simply never match.
-We take triple butted Columbus Spirit SL frame tubes and hand mitre and TIG weld them into incredible works of art.
+We take triple butted Columbus Spirit frame tubes and hand mitre and TIG weld them into incredible works of art.

 T700 and HM Carbon

 320 grams of handbuilt carbon perfection grace the front end of the Holdsworth competition.
 Skillfully made using Toray T700 and selected HM carbon fibres this fork is the obvious match to a lightweight Columbus frame.
 With an oversize full-carbon steerer and stainless drop-out inserts, it's one of the best-regarded forks on the market.View Range